fanhuan/script/README.md

 takes .pkdat.gz and compute the hist file with the same prefix.

 ### coverage2region_multi.py
-takes a mpileup file and returns the region covered on the reference genome
+takes a mpileup file and returns the region covered on the reference genome.

 ### fq\_to\_fa_stdout.pl
 is a perl script that takes a fastq file (not compressed) and print to screen the fasta format of it.